behas/lucene-skos/README.md

-# A SKOS analyzer module for Apache Lucene and Solr
+# SKOS Support for Apache Lucene and Solr

 ## What is SKOS?